cyndigoh/P160016/README.md

 maphuman contains the sam files and bam files (raw, sorted and index) from mapping the hs37d5 genome

-The sam and bam files in the body of this folder have been mapped to a fasta file containing ERCC, plasmid and R00000173
+mapnonhuman contains the sam and bam files mapped to a fasta file containing ERCC, plasmid and R00000173